 Loren is a fierce advocate for those with disabilities and believes in an approach to services that truly helps those with IDD lead the most independent life possible.
 Loren notes that one of the things he has noticed since the beginning of his career is that too often individuals with IDD and other disabilities are left out of the planning of policies and services that impact every aspect of their life.
 He is a firm believer in the "Nothing About Us Without Us" rallying cry of the disability rights movement.
-He likes reading, cooking, camping, hiking, and playing music in my spare time.
+He likes reading, cooking, camping, hiking, and playing music in his spare time.

 Loren can be reached at

 Tyler earned a master’s degree in 2012 and one in May of 2018 in Applied Behavior Analysis from Ball State University.
 He is a Board Certified Behavior Analyst (BCBA) and has completed 1,500 hours of supervised experience in ABA.
 Tyler has over fifteen years of experience in the field of ABA, several of which was at one of the nation’s largest psychiatric hospitals.
 There he worked as an Intervention Specialist providing ABA services to patients and conducting staff trainings.
 He worked with staff to ensure proper implementation of behavior support plans.
 He has worked with a variety of disorders including, autism, fetal alcohol syndrome, schizoaffective disorder, down syndrome, and many more.
 He has worked as a behavior consultant in southern Indiana for the past several years providing ABA services to clients.
 Tyler also supervises graduate students in ABA who are pursuing their BCBA certification.
 In his spare time he enjoys spending time with his wife and kids, reading, jogging, bird watching and serving at his church.

 Tyler can be reached at